-Dave Chapman on Keyboards and Rick Hunt on bass complete the line up.
+Mark Taylor (Elton John, Simple Minds, The Alarm) on keys and Rick Hunt on bass complete the line up.

 Paul Kossoff was revered by music fans and fellow musicians alike and his music shone through along with his personality ...all brought to life in a show of sheer quality which pays homage to the highly talented and much missed guitarist.

 SundayAfternoon 1-5pm "Blues&Bourbon" Event.
 Tickets £18 (incl. reserved table&american-themed lunch or £5(entry only).
 Book in advance as will be sell-out